mkenjis/food_reviews_TFIDF_and_ALS_analysis/README.md

 # Purpose:
 - use TF-IDF data processing and feature extraction for relevant words
+- use ALS to train a recommendation system for user x food ratings
+- use review dataset to train different classification regression models from MLlib and ML.
+- use trained model to identify which ones have a better performance.
 - use breeze linear algebra to compute cosine similarity between tweets and keywords provided.

 # Requirements: